 In a guesthouse, on the markets, or on the beach you may get an excellent masseur, but… your guess is as good as mine when it comes to be sure of having a safe massage.

 Moreover, the place, environment or establishment will much attribute to the ambiance of the session.
 It can be serene, loud, busy, tranquil, dirty, clean, done with attention or not, and so on.
-Surely, in an upscale Thai day spa you can expect the same ambience as in fancy Western establishments boasting an atmosphere of dimmed light, incense, soft talking and whispering personnel, launching you in a pampering paradise, or something like that.
+Surely, in an upscale Thai day spa you can expect the same ambiance as in fancy Western establishments boasting an atmosphere of dimmed light, incense, soft talking and whispering personnel, launching you in a pampering paradise, or something like that.

 Then again, Thai Massage in Thailand is a very common and cheap everyday commodity, something like buying a hamburger, and with local healers, blind massage shops, markets, shopping malls, small day spas, street front massage shops and even clinics, you can expect something as going to the barber or hairdresser — a bit messy, lots of talking, loud, crowded.
 Of course, this says nothing about the quality of the massages given — it can be good or not, which depends on other factors.

 The Type of Thai Massage

 There are many, many types of Thai Massage treatment modalities.
 To give some examples: Thai Foot Massage & Reflexology, Thai Herbal Compress Massage, Thai Fire Therapy, Thai Abdominal Massage, Thai Genital Massage, Thai Tok Sen Hammer Massage, Thai Pregnancy Massage, Thai Facial Massage, Thai Aromatherapy, Thai Neck, Back & Shoulder Massage, Thai Oil Massage, and so on, and so on.

 Depending on the kind of massage you go for, different things can be expected.
 Some massages are clothed, some are applied without clothes.
 Some are oily and slippery, others are applied without any oils.
 Some are done on a table, others on the floor on a mat or even sitting.